kieler/klighd-vscode/applications/klighd-vscode/README.md

 ## Known Issues

--   Currently, only at most one extension that depends on `kieler.klighd-diagram` can be activated at the same time.
+-   Currently, only at most one extension that depends on `kieler.klighd-vscode` can be activated at the same time.
 This causes problems if a workspace opens multiple files that are handled by different KLighD dependent extensions.